kamalikaB/PRNG-library/README.md

 These codes are used for our paper "A search for Good Random Number Generators: Survey and Empirical Studies"

 The codes of the package "umontreal_pierre_lecuyer" are taken from Prof. Pierre L’Ecuyer's software library.
-He have developed these libarraies in many programming languages.
+He developed these libarraies in many programming languages.
 I have used Java and C implementations.
 Following are the details:
 1. Java library "SSJ: Stochastic Simulation in Java", http://simul.iro.umontreal.ca/ssj/indexe.html Various RNGs are implemented in the package rng of the SSJ library.
 See the documention and the examples from the above URL.
 SSJ is available freely on GitHub.
 2. C Library: "Random number generators", http://www-labs.iro. umontreal.ca/~simul/rng/ (2017)